kingdonb/wasm-fun/README.md

 3. Visit `http://localhost:8000`

-## 📝 Credits
+## 📝 Credits & Legal Disclaimers

 - **Concept**: "WASM" not "WebAssembly" - Keep the ASM in WASM
-- **NASA Font**: Authentic NASA "worm" logotype typography
+- **NASA Font**: Facsimile font by Daryl Schimmel - https://font.download/font/nasa (free for personal use)
-- **WebAssembly Logo**: Official WebAssembly SVG logo
+- **WebAssembly Logo**: Used without permission from https://webassembly.org/ (https://webassembly.org/css/webassembly.svg)
-- **NASA Insignia**: Official NASA logo from Wikimedia Commons
+- **NASA Insignia**: Used without permission from https://www.nasa.gov/nasa-brand-center/brand-guidelines/ - **sorry!** ⚠️

+### ⚠️ Important Legal Notice

+**This project uses NASA logos and branding without authorization.** According to NASA's brand guidelines (https://www.nasa.gov/nasa-brand-center/brand-guidelines/), unauthorized use of NASA logos, insignia, and branding is not permitted.
+This is a personal, non-commercial project created for fun and educational purposes, but users should be aware that:

+- The NASA logos and insignia are protected and their use is restricted
+- This project violates NASA's brand guidelines (sorry!)
+- It's just a cute animation that turned out cool, not intended for any serious commercial use
+- Anyone forking or using this code should consider the legal implications

+If you're from NASA and would like this removed, please contact the repository owner.

 ## 📄 License

-This project is for educational and demonstration purposes.
-NASA logos and fonts are used under fair use for non-commercial purposes.
+This project is for educational and demonstration purposes only. **Important**: This project uses copyrighted materials without permission, including NASA logos and WebAssembly branding.
+Use at your own risk and be aware of potential copyright and trademark issues.
+The font is free for personal use only.